 Gardens and good health

 Most garden lovers probably won’t be surprised to learn working in the landscape offers a number of important health benefits.
 Time spent gardening is good for mental well-being, boosting self-esteem, lowering risk for depression, and improving your outlook on life.
 You can also reap physical benefits from the low-impact exercise, improving strength and circulation.
 Some experts feel there are genuine spiritual benefits from smelling the soil and being in the fresh air, clearing your mind and senses.
 Your time spent improving your landscape can also improve your health on all fronts!
+See Portland gardening and tree experts.

 Taking care of yourself